Reasoning about identifier spaces: How to make Chord correct

 In addition to these systematic changes, a number of small changes were made.
 Some were due to problems detected by Alloy modeling and analysis of the original version.
 Others were required to ensure that, after each atomic step of a stabilize operation, the global state satisfies the invariant.

 These differences do not change the efficiency of Chord operations in any significant way.
-Checking some pointers to make sure they point to live nodes (new version) requires more queries than in the old version.
-On the other hand, in the old version stabilize, reconcile, and update operations are all separate, and can all entail queries.
-In this respect the old version requires more queries than the new version.
+Checking some pointers to make sure they point to live nodes (new version) requires more queries than in the original version.
+On the other hand, in the original version {\it stabilize, reconcile,} and {\it update} operations are all separate, and can all entail queries.
+In this respect the original version requires more queries than the new version.

 There is an additional bonus in the new version for implementers.
 Consider what happens when a member node fails, recovers, and wishes to rejoin, all of which could occur within a short period of time.
 It was previously thought necessary for the node to wait until all previous references to its identifier had been cleared away (with high probability), because obsolete pointers could make the state incorrect.
 This wait was included in the first Chord implementation \cite{excuses}.
 Yet the wait is unnecessary, as Chord is provably correct even with obsolete pointers.